English Courses @ X

 ENGL 338 Canadian Drama

 This course will examine how Canadian drama has been (re)defining our national identity for the past four hundred years.
 Introducing students to theatrical forms such as vaudeville, minstrelsy, clowning, and verbatim theatre, this course will simultaneously consider issues of nationality, race, and gender.
 Playwrights include Tomson Highway, Margaret Atwood, Djanet Sears, and Guillermo Verdecchia.
 Credit will be granted for only one of ENGL 338 or ENGL 366 "Canadian Drama."
 Three credits.
+Not offered 2019-2020.

 ENGL 347 Literature of Africa and the African Diaspora

 A study of the literature of sub-Saharan Africa and/or the African Diaspora, including African-Canadian, African-American, Afro-Caribbean, and Black British literatures.
 Topics will vary from year to year.
 Three credits.
+Not offered 2019-2020.

 ENGL 353 Tolkien and the Inklings

-ENGL 355 Restoration and 18th-Century Drama and Prose
+ENGL 355 Restoration and 18th-Century Plays

 ENGL 356 18th-Century Novel and Poetry

 A study of selected novels and poetry from the major writers of the "long" 18th century.
 Three credits.
+Not offered 2019-2020.

 ENGL 366 Selected Topics in Canadian Literature